 But those prospects may be comparing your company to other solutions at this stage.
 So, your content needs to reinforce your knowledge and brand personality.

 “I’m ready to invest in a solution, and which one do I buy?” the prospect is thinking.
 Now is the time to truly dazzle the potential buyer.
 They know your brand and may even look forward to consuming your varied, insightful, and frequent (but not annoying) content.

 You’ve built a certain level of trust.
-So, now your content can become more salesy.
+So, now your customer journey content can become more salesy.
 For example:

 - Product or service demos